michabre/Multiple-Markers-on-a-Leaflet-Map/README.md

 # Multiple Markers on a LeafletJS Map

-A simple example of a Leaflet Javascript map with multiple markers.
+A simple example of a Leaflet map with multiple markers using HTML, CSS, and JS.

 In the example, I am using Food Trucks based in Victoria, BC courtesy of the [Street Food App](https://streetfoodapp.com/)